 The view argument to the render(view, width, height) function is the vtkPythonView object on the client.
 The width and height arguments are the width and height of the viewport, respectively.
 The render(view, width, height) function uses the data available through the view, along with the width and height, to generate a vtkImageData object that will be displayed in the viewport.
 This vtkImageData object must be returned from the render(view, width, height) function.
 If no vtkImageData is returned, the viewport will be black.
-If the size of the image does not match the size of the viewport, the image will be stretched to fit the viewport.
+If the size of the viewport, the image will be stretched to fit the viewport.